Italy’s Via Postumia: Hiking Across an Ancient Road

 On my return, I began to resume studies carried out in the past and thanks to the advice and opinions of scholars and pilgrims I began to retrace the steps of medieval pilgrims coming from the East.

-The task was to create a route in our country that fitted into the map of the European Jacobean routes, enabling the pilgrim to slowly discover Northern Italy, linking cities rich in art, made of cycling lanes, footpaths, and low traffic roads, everywhere dotted with “Marvels” on route. ‘
+The task was to create a route in our country that fitted into the map of the European Jacobean routes, enabling the pilgrim to slowly discover Northern Italy, linking cities rich in art, made of cycling lanes, footpaths, and low traffic roads, everywhere dotted with “Marvels” on the route. ‘

-The Via Postumia, in fact, runs through nine UNESCO sites, it is a historical cultural as well as spiritual route.
+The Via Postumia, in fact, runs through nine UNESCO sites, it is a historical-cultural as well as spiritual route.

 The Via Postumia aims at being a help and a stimulus to local micro-economies, an ideal choice in this age of poor spirits and many problems.

-In this year many walkers and cyclists have discovered this new path, and they are all very happy. in this 940 kilometers, you will find nine UNESCO sites, six separate regions, excellent Italian food, ancient countries, rivers, lakes, hills, mountains. a very varied route rich in art, history and culture.
+In this year many walkers and cyclists have discovered this new path, and they are all very happy. in these 940 kilometers, you will find nine UNESCO sites, six separate regions, excellent Italian food, ancient countries, rivers, lakes, hills, mountains. a very varied route rich in art, history and culture.

 We are waiting for you on the Via Postumia.